Love French Food

 Last Step to Soufflé Perfection

-1. Adjust one of your oven racks to sit in the middle of the oven between top and bottom.
+1. Adjust one of your oven racks to sit in the middle of the oven between the top and the bottom.

 2. Preheat the oven to 375°F/190°C/Gas 5.
 (Hopefully, you have looked over these instructions before beginning and started your oven heating before anything else.
-A thoroughly heated oven is very important to soufflé success and cakes, like my French Dark Chocolate Cake or Kugelhopf as well as many other baked goods require a well-heated oven with no fluctuation in temperature (so no peeking).
+A thoroughly heated oven is very important to soufflé success, and cakes, like my French Chocolate Cake or Kugelhopf, as well as many other baked goods, require a well-heated oven with no fluctuation in temperature (so no peeking).
 This Oven Temperature Conversion Chart is handy to refer to for correct oven temps.

 4. Start your timer for about 30 minutes, but that time may vary depending on how hot your oven is and the type of baking dish chosen.